Which place is cheaper, Minneapolis or Asheville?

 Many visitors explore the shopping areas in Asheville.
 The city has many local shops that sell local crafts and independent art.
 The downtown area is filled with art vendors and you'll find the greatest concentration of shopping along the pedestrian-friendly Lexington Avenue.

-Asheville is a decent place to visit for visiting Christmas markets.
-However, Minneapolis does not offer Christmas markets.
+Asheville is a nice place to visit for its scenery and beauty.
+However, Minneapolis is not a destination known for its beauty.

 Both Asheville and Minneapolis are great family-friendly destinations.